-The Income Tax Department has warned about bogus income tax refund claims.
-Taxpayers should be aware that filing false or exaggerated claims for refunds is a punishable offence, which could lead to severe penalties, including imprisonment.
-This warning comes amid the ongoing income tax return (ITR) filing season for the assessment year 2024-25, during which over five crore ITRs have already been submitted as of late July 2024.
+The Income Tax Department has warned about fraudulent income tax refund claims.
+Taxpayers should be aware that claiming false deductions and exemptions, and filing false or exaggerated claims for refunds is a punishable offence, which could lead to severe penalties, including imprisonment.
+This warning comes amid the ongoing income tax return (ITR) filing season for the Financial Year 2024-25 (AY 2025-26), for which the due date to file ITR has been extended to 15th September 2025 (for non-audit taxpayers).

 Mrs. B, a taxpayer, decides to claim excessive deductions under sections such as 80C (for investments) and 80D (for insurance premiums).
-For example, she claims ₹1.5 lakh for a life insurance premium that was actually ₹50,000.
+For example, she claims ₹1.5 lakh for a life insurance premium, when her actual premium paid was ₹50,000.
 Additionally, she claims medical insurance of Rs.
 25,000 even though she did not have one.
 This leads to an inflated tax refund claim.

 If an investigation reveals that claims are fraudulent, the taxpayer may be required to provide evidence to support their claims.
 Failure to do so can lead to legal action and penalties.
 The department has stated that notices will be sent to taxpayers suspected of making high-risk claims, regardless of whether refunds have already been issued.